 I love this question because we all think it, consciously or not, and someone was bold enough to say it out loud.
 I once heard this about money but I think it applies here too: "If you're asking what it can do for you, it's because you have not made enough and you have not given enough away."
 There is so much research on this, not to mention anecdotal evidence all around: You will feel very good.

 For the girls, all the difference.
 Many of them were sold by family and a corrupt system.
 To know that others think about them and care about them enough to reach out makes a huge difference in their lives.
 It's not enough to survive, we want them to thrive.

 For you, see above.
-You will learn what you can do.
+You will learn what difference you can make.

 For the world, awareness of what's going on.
-These things can only survive in darkness.
+Human rights violations can only survive in ignorance.

 Why human trafficking?